 When I was pregnant with my first, I suffered serious “pregnancy brain.”
 My typos exhausted spell check, words would go completely missing from my brain, and I would turn off the bathroom light instead of the water.
-Now, my dear pregnant friend Erika Walker is experiencing the phenomenon she once doubted as pregnancy brain claims another… —Erin
+Now, my dear pregnant friend Kate Kordus is experiencing the phenomenon she once doubted as pregnancy brain claims another… —Erin

 I’m Smart!
 S-M-R-T!

 Being one of the last of my friends to get pregnant, I heard about a variety of what I thought were ridiculous pregnancy side effects.
 Things like “truly obsessed with food” to “had to sleep under my desk at work” and one of my personal favorites “pregnancy brain.”
 Now that I’m pregnant, I totally understand the obsession with food, the mind-numbing fatigue that forces you to find a place to nap at 2 p.m., and most importantly, pregnancy brain.

 Apparently, pregnancy brain is what happens when you get pregnant and get stupid.
 I thought this was the most hilarious and ridiculous lie I’ve ever heard.
 You’re not stupid because you’re pregnant!
 Turns out, yes, as a matter a fact, you are.
 And here’s proof: